-The minimal permission needed to view the web files are r--r--r-- (read only).
+The minimal permission needed for the file being requested is -r--r--r-- (read only).

 ~]# ll /var/www/html -r--r--r-- 1 root root 1473 Dec 29 02:44 index.html

-Use the ls -lZ command to view the SELinux permissions on the web files.
-Apache needs the type to be httpd_sys_content_t.
+If SELinux is enforcing, use the ls -lZ command to view the SELinux permissions on the files being requested.
+The type needs to be httpd_sys_content_t.

 ~]# ls -lZ /var/www/html -r--r--r-- 1 root root unconfined_u:object_r:httpd_sys_content_t:s0 index.html

-If the type is ot httpd_sys_content_t, restore the context.
+If the type is not httpd_sys_content_t, restore the context.

 ~]# restorecon -Rv /var/www/html